urbanjost/M_intrinsics/docs/intrinsics.md

   : If **trim_name** is present with the value _.false._, the trailing blanks in **name** are significant; otherwise they are not part of the environment variable name.

+- **errmsg**
+  : is assigned a processor-dependent explanatory message if the optional
+    argument **status** is, or would be if present, assigned a positive value.
+Otherwise, it is unchanged.

 ### **Examples**